esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 The locations are generally described using Cartesian (x, y, z), or (lat, lon, radius) coordinates.
-The coordinates are stored using constructs called keys.
+The coordinates are stored using constructs called *keys*.
 A key is essentially a list of point descriptors, one for each data point.
 They may hold other information besides the coordinates - a mask, for example.
 They may also hold a second set of coordinates.
 Keys are referenced by name.
 Each key must contain the same number of elements as there are data points